 Minnesotans love the great outdoors.
 But keeping the great outdoors outside is the reason HVAC systems were invented!
 We expect our homes and workspaces to be comfortable indoors throughout the year, and that’s why HVAC systems are always improving and innovating.
 The most common type of HVAC system in Minnesota uses a series of ductwork, vents, and grilles to bring comfort to your home.

-But, what if your home doesn’t have vents and ducts — like many older homes with hot water heating?
+But, what if your home doesn’t have vents and ducts — like many older homes with radiators and steam heating?
 Or, what if you want to add a room to your home or convert a porch for year-round use, but don’t want the mess of installing new ductwork?
 For situations like these, many homeowners opt to use a ductless HVAC system.

 What is a Ductless HVAC System?